 - Snack successfully

-As I added foods with fiber, I was less inclined to snack.
-But when I did have a snack, it was one with some fiber so more filling.
+My third takeaway was as I added foods with fiber, I was less inclined to snack.
+But when I did have a snack, it was one with some fiber so the food was more filling.
 That means I wasn’t in the cookie jar or potato chip bag so the snacks were the better-for-me kind.
 Here are 5 fiber-focused snacks I eat:

 - 6 Triscuit (4) + nut/seed butter (3) = 7 grams

 - 16 almonds (2.5) + 3 prunes (3) = 5.5 grams